ivallhon/awesome-aws-cli/README.md

 ## Common levers to modify CLI behavior

 The AWS CLI behaves according to its default setup or to explicit settings.
-The CLI honors configuration in the following order:
+The AWS CLI honors configuration in the following order:

 1. Command Parameter
 2. Environment Variable
 3. Profile setting in`~/.aws/config`

+This means that you can keep your commonly preferred settings in your profiles configuration, alter specific settings on a shell session with environment variables (if running multiple commands) or simply use an explicity parameter on commands as needed.

 > [!NOTE]
 > The AWS CLI v2 also pulls configuration from the EC2 Metadata Service (e.g. set the default AWS region to the one where the Instance is running on)

-For more information, read [Configuration and credentials precedence](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#configure-precedence).

 | Configuration | Command Parameter | Environment Variable(s) | Profile setting parameter | Examples |
 |---|---|---|---|---|